How to Find Work as a Project Manager

 - Recruiters: Recruitment agencies often look for project managers.
 Give your CV to a number of these agencies and they will help you find the perfect position.

-- Internships: Paid or unpaid internships are great opportunities to get your foot in the door at a company, or simply build the experience and connections you will need to find a full-time position somewhere else.
+- Internships: Paid or unpaid internships are great opportunities to get your foot in the door at a company.
+They can also help you build the experience and connections you will need to find a full-time position elsewhere.

 Getting the job

-There are innumerable jobs out there.
-But actually getting the job is much more difficult than finding it.
+There are many jobs out there.
+But getting the job is more difficult than finding it.
+Here are some tips:

-You should also remember to tailor your CV to fit each different job application.
-Make sure you focus on relevant information when sending in your job application.
+You should also remember to tailor your CV to fit each job application.
+Make sure you focus on relevant information when sending in your application.

 Don’t be discouraged if you can’t find work at first – or if you don’t hear back from companies after sending in a CV.
 Sometimes it takes long to find the right job, especially if it is your first job as a project manager.
 Remember that it will all be worth it when you get that job and start building the experience, skills, and knowledge that will push your career forward.

 A project management interview might be somewhat different to other job interviews.
 Firstly, this is a profession in which leadership skills, initiative, pro-activeness, and decisiveness are important – so be confident and pay attention to how you present and carry yourself during the interview.
-You should also remember to dress professionally.
+Also, remember to dress professionally.

 Most likely, a project management team leader or director will be part of the interview.
-They will want to determine two primary things:
+They will want to determine two main things:

 - Do you have the technical competence to do the work expected of the person in that position?